edurelated2021/genai-financial-analysis/README.md

 Please find the screenshots of the tests performed in the file App_Screenprints.pdf

 To run the app locally, you need to have Python installed on your machine.
+This project uses RAG pattern and need a vector database Chromadb.
-1. Install dependencies using pip install <dependency-name>:
+1. Install dependencies using pip install [dependency name]:
 ```
 pip install flask
 pip install pandas